debitoor/debitoor-api-docs/pages/authentication.md

 You should save this token and use it to make API requests on behalf of the user.
 The token will not expire, but can be revoked by the user from within the Debitoor application.

-# Use the token to access the API
+# Using the Access Token

-Our API is JSON based.
-You can view all of the available endpoints at our [API documentation page](https://api.debitoor.com/api).
+Our API is JSON-based.
+You can view all available endpoints in our [API Documentation](https://api.debitoor.com/api).

 The token should be included in each API request.
 This can be done either in the query string: